Velykyi Liubin: History

-Today this is an urban-type settlement.
-Area of the settlement totals is 33.45 km2 and the population is about 4550 people.
+The area of the settlement totals is 33.45 km2 and the population is about 4550 people.

 Until 18 July 2020, Velykyi Liubin belonged to Horodok Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven.
 The area of Horodok Raion was merged into Lviv Raion.

+Until 26 January 2024, Velykyi Liubin was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Velykyi Liubin became a rural settlement.

 Religious structures and attractions

 In the settlement there are three religious communities.
 This religious community of the Ukrainian Greek Catholic Church, Religious Community of the Ukrainian Orthodox Church of the Kyivan Patriarchate and Religious Community of the Roman Catholic Church.

 At today in the settlement is the wooden Greek Catholic Church, St. Nicholas Greek Orthodox Church (2000), Church of St. Nicholas the Wonderworker and Roman Catholic Church of Our Lady of Częstochowa (1930–1932).